oliwierptak/everon-criteria-builder/README.md

 ### Custom Gluing
-In general using Sub Queries is easier, but manual Sub Query processing is also possible by using the ```glue``` methods.
+In general using Sub Queries is easier, but manual Sub Query handling is also possible by using the ```glue``` methods.

 ```php
 $CriteriaBuilder